MEDICAL READINESS COMMAND EAST COMMANDING GENERAL VISITS NMCP

-240909-N-MT837-1002 Naval Medical Center Portsmouth (NMCP) welcomed U.S. Army Brigadier General Lance Raney, Medical Readiness Command (MRC) East commanding general, Sept.
-9. Raney (right) speaks with Capt.
-Brian L. Feldman, NMCP director/Navy Medicine Readiness and Training Command Portsmouth commander.
+PORTSMOUTH, Va.
+(Sept.
+10, 2024) Naval Medical Center Portsmouth (NMCP) welcomed U.S. Army Brigadier General Lance Raney, Medical Readiness Command (MRC) East commanding general, Sept.
+9.

+Raney and MRC East Command Sergeant Major Alexander Poutou visited NMCP for an orientation to the medical center.
+They received briefings on initiatives at NMCP and visited the Substance Abuse Rehabilitation Program (SARP)/Outpatient Mental Health, Operating rooms, and the Emergency departments.

+NMCP is a nationally acclaimed, state-of-the-art military treatment facility, and its Branch and TRICARE Prime Health Clinics in the Tidewater area provide medical care for warfighters, veterans, and their families.
+Additionally, the medical center is a premier readiness and training platform that provides superior medical training for military medical service members at the United States’ oldest, continuously operating military hospital.
+NMCP supports pioneering research and teaching programs to prepare new doctors, nurses, allied health professionals, and hospital corpsmen for combat operations and public health crises.

 |Date Taken: